Construction of Exponential Families from Statistical Manifolds: Abstract

 \section{Abstract}

-This paper addresses the fundamental question of constructing exponential families from statistical manifolds.
-We show that every compact statistical manifold admits a singular foliation whose leaves are Hessian manifolds.
-Moreover, any non-flat, compact, orientable 3-dimensional leaf appears as a quotient of an exponential family and has only odd Betti.
+We investigate the construction of exponential families from statistical manifolds, a central problem in information geometry.
+We prove that every compact statistical manifold admits a singular foliation whose leaves are Hessian manifolds.
+In particular, any non-flat, compact, orientable $3$-dimensional leaf arises as a quotient of an exponential family and has only odd Betti numbers.
+Our approach is constructive: we explicitly describe the foliation and analyze the geometric and topological properties of its leaves.
+We show that compact orientable leaves are either finite quotients of flat torus or mapping torus with periodic monodromy.
+In three dimensions, non-flat leaves admit a co-Kähler structure, which allows us to realize them as explicit exponential families parametrized by a Lorentz cone.
+These results establish a concrete bridge between abstract statistical manifolds and exponential families, highlighting deep connections between information geometry, differential geometry, and the topology of $3$-manifolds.